 #4 – Burger King

-In 2012, Burger King Worldwide Holdings Inc., a hospitality services chain that serves burgers in its restaurants, executed a reverse takeover transaction in which a publicly listed shell company called ‘Justice Holdings’, that was co-founded by the famous hedge-fund veteran Bill Ackman, acquired the Burger King.
+In 2012, Burger King Worldwide Holdings Inc., a hospitality services chain that serves burgers in its restaurants, executed a reverse takeoverTakeoverA takeover is a transaction where the bidder company acquires the target company with or without the management's mutual agreement.
+Typically, a larger company expresses an interest to acquire a smaller company.
+Takeovers are frequent events in the current competitive business world disguised as friendly mergers. transaction.
+A publicly listed shell corporation called ‘Justice Holdings’ was co-founded by the famous hedge-fund veteran Bill Ackman, who acquired Burger King.

 #1 – Swift Process

-The usual way of getting listed through Initial Public Offering takes months to years due to various regulatory requirements while getting listed through reverse takeover can be done within weeks only.
-It helps the company’s management in saving time as well as efforts.
+Due to various regulatory requirements, the usual way of getting listed through an Initial Public OfferingInitial Public OfferingAn initial public offering (IPO) occurs when a private company makes its shares available to the general public for the first time.
+IPO is a means of raising capital for companies by allowing them to trade their shares on the stock exchange. takes months to years due to various regulatory requirements.
+Getting listed through reverse takeover can be done within weeks only.
+It helps the company’s management in saving time as well as effort.

 #2 – Minimal Risk

 Many times depend upon the microeconomicMicroeconomicMicroeconomics is a ‘bottom-up’ approach where patterns from everyday life are pieced together to correlate demand and supply., macroeconomicMacroeconomicMacroeconomics aims at studying aspects and phenomena important to the national economy and world economy at large like GDP, inflation, fiscal policies, monetary policies, unemployment rates., or political situation and the company’s recent performance.
 For example, management may decide to go back to the public because getting listed may not fetch a good response from investors, which can deteriorate its valuation.